JayWu0512/JayWu0512/README.md

 <h3>SkillMiner — AI Career & Study Copilot</h3>

 <p>
-An AI-powered platform that analyzes resumes, identifies skill gaps, and generates personalized learning plans.
+SkillMiner is an AI-powered career & study copilot.
+It analyzes your resume, extracts skills, identifies gaps, retrieves learning resources, and generates a personalized study plan powered by an LLM agent, RAG system, and a modern data engineering pipeline.
 </p>

 <p align="center">